COVID-19 in B.C.: Yes, and how many deaths will it take 'til he knows that too many people have died?

 It's starting to remind me of the Vietnam War.

 Why are these critics—including those who've joined Protect Our Province B.C. and Safe Schools Coalition B.C.—so exasperated?

 It's because they're watching kids get sick, adults get sick, and even themselves get sick while the provincial government seems content to let 'er rip with the Omicron variant.

-That's notwithstanding alarming research on the impact of COVID-19 on the brains, internal organs, and cardiovascular systems in a minority of patients.
+That's despite alarming research on the impact of COVID-19 on the brains, internal organs, and cardiovascular systems in a minority of patients.

 What galls many of these critics is that we have a legislature full of MLAs, a fleet of deputy and assistant deputy ministers, and a multitude of media workers covering COVID-19 who can't be bothered to read peer-reviewed research revealing how this virus spreads through the air.

 In the critics' minds, nobody is protecting the cabinet ministers from destroying their political careers, not to mention Premier John Horgan's reputation in the history books.